 Whose job is it to manage software licensing?
 This was the title of a blog posted by Brian Von Hatten of Scott & Scott LLP.
 Brian goes on to say that there has been a large increase in the number of software license audits over the past few years.
-We have blogged about this topic as well– see this blog post from last year: New Gartner Report Shows Software Audits Up Again in 2011.
 But the main thrust of the article is about whose responsibility it is to manage software licenses and maintain license compliance.

 Brian reports that it seems to vary quite a lot from organization to organization, based on responses to this question on a professional networking site.
 Then Brian suggests that it is really everyone’s responsibility.
 While that may be true overall, it is usually a good idea to assign specific individuals or teams to have this type of responsibility, to ensure that someone can be held accountable.
 The c-suite is going to want someone to be accountable, especially if there is a large unbudgeted audit true-up expense.
 In some companies, this type of expense must go to the board for review and approval.